 Regardless of whether you opt for a degree program or short course in web development tools, computer science or web design, it is important to note one thing: being a web development software professional is a constant learning process.

-Most web developers continue to invest time in learning new technologies and languages, even with college education.
-As a web developer, you can learn the latest tricks of the trade from books or online communities, or by simply trying the new tricks of the trade by creating a new website or application.
+Most web developers continue to invest time in learning new technologies and languages, even with a college education.
+As a web developer, you can learn the latest tricks of the trade from books or online communities or by simply trying the new tricks of the trade by creating a new website or application.

 Certification and license requirements